 Incorporating certain data strategy principles into your plans can help give them direction and move the company toward its goals.
 Some essential data strategy principles include the following.

 A data strategy can help you establish consistent processes for collecting and sharing data.
-Having established procedures means you can collect more data more efficiently, and that the data you collect will likely be higher-quality.
+Having established procedures means you can collect more data more efficiently and that the data you collect will likely be of a higher quality.
 It also keeps your information consistent and well-organized, which makes it easier to use and helps you derive value from it.

 One way to make your data more shareable and usable is to establish rules for naming element data and representing data value.
 You also need a way to reference and access metadata.
 Creating a glossary of business data terminology can help with this.